unlimited free generation — no credit card needed Try ZSky →

 Step 6: Build a Flask Wrapper

-Here is a minimal Flask app that turns the API into your own image generation microservice:
+Here is a minimal Flask app that wraps any AI image API into your own microservice:

 from flask import Flask, request, jsonify